Food and drink

 In the Sønderborg area there are rich possibilities to satisfy every kind of hunger, taste the delicatessens of the region and please your tasting sense.

 South Jutland is especially known for the South Jutland coffee table, the delicious sausages, solæg (eggs pickled in brine) and the tasty rye bread and the Sønderborg-area easily satisfy the expectations of locally made dishes and good raw material for your own cooking.

-The tradition of the South Jutland coffee table stems from the German occupation time (1940-45), where the Danes gathered in meeting halls.
+The tradition of the South Jutland coffee table stems from the time under German dominion (1864-1920), where the Danes gathered in meeting halls.
 However, when the Germans refused them a liquor license, the formerly used coffee punch was replaced with coffee and cakes.

 People often brought the cakes themselves - that is why the South Jutland coffee table have a variety of cakes.
 It is said, that it has to contain a minimum of seven soft cakes in form of layer or créme cakes and seven hard cakes in form of different types of cookies.